How are axolotls able to regenerate, and what blocks regeneration in us?

 Limb regeneration

-The limb is a complex structure that consists of numerous tissue types such as epidermis, bones, muscles, fibroblasts, nerves, vasculature and immune cells.
-Upon limb amputation all these cell types coordinate with each other and carry out an extraordinary feat of restoring exactly the lost portion.
-How do the cells even know where the amputation was made?
+The limb is a complex structure consisting of numerous tissue types including epidermis, bones, muscles, fibroblasts, nerves, vasculature, and immune cells.
+Upon limb amputation, these cells coordinate with each other and carry out the extraordinary feat of precisely restoring the lost portion of limb.
+How do the cells know where the amputation was made?
 How do they know when to stop regenerating?
-How do they form an exact replica with all the proper skeletal elements?
-These are just some of the questions that keep us busy.
+How do they form an exact replica that contains all of the proper skeletal elements?
+These are just some of the questions that keep the Murawala lab busy.

 Tail regeneration